emacollins/healthdashboard/README.md

-# healthdashboard
-Dashboard for Apple Watch
+# Dashboard for Apple Health Data